rohit-sherkar/Book_Store_Management_System_Project/README.md

 (Spring Boot,Spring Data JPA(Hibernate),Restful APIs,Apache
 Tomcat Server,MySQL,Thymeleaf)

-•Developed a comprehensive bookstore management system using Spring Boot and Hibernate, facilitating seamless data flow from backend to frontend through RESTful APIs.
+• Developed a comprehensive bookstore management system using Spring Boot and Hibernate, facilitating seamless data flow from backend to frontend through RESTful APIs.

-•Implemented RESTful API endpoints to enable efficient communication between the server and client, ensuring smooth data retrieval and manipulation for inventory, user management, and order processing.
+• Implemented RESTful API endpoints to enable efficient communication between the server and client, ensuring smooth data retrieval and manipulation for inventory, user management, and order processing.

-•Integrated Thymeleaf for dynamic server-side templating, enabling the creation of a user-friendly interface, ensuring a smooth and responsive user experience while interacting with the application.
+• Integrated Thymeleaf for dynamic server-side templating, enabling the creation of a user-friendly interface, ensuring a smooth and responsive user experience while interacting with the application.